ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_idms/README.md

 If you are managing the Red Hat Operator Catalogs yourself the content therein may well be different depending how you have configured mirroring.

+## Hosted Control Planes
+When working with hosted control planes such as **ROSA with HCP**, management of the IDMS requires a specialized process because access to critical resources is restricted via standard Kubernetes resources.
+This collection has specific support for ROSA with HCP.

+Before running this role, use the `ocp_config` role to:

+- Add the image registry to allowed registries on the cluster
+- Add the image registry's CA as an additional trusted CA

+Running this role will then:

+- Add each IDMS individually using the `rosa` cli commands

+!!! important
+    Note that on ROSA with HCP there is no way to access `MachinePoolConfigs` to figure out the state of the nodes (e.g. whether it is `updating`).
+Therefore, we cannot reliably determine when (or if) the changes have been successfully applied.
+This is a limitation of the ROSA with HCP implementation; we recommend to wait up to an hour after running this role for the changes to be applied across all workers on a large cluster and contact ROSA support if the IDMS does not apply successfully.

 ## Role Variables - General
+### cluster_type
+Cluster type for ImageDigestMirrorSet configuration.

+- **Optional**
+- Environment Variable: `CLUSTER_TYPE`

+**Purpose**: Currently only used with ROSA HCP cluster.

+**When to use**:
+- Use rosa-hcp (`rosa-hcp`)for ROSA HCP cluster

+**Valid values**: `rosa-hcp`

+**Related variables**:
+- `cluster_name`: The name of the rosa hcp cluster.

+**Note**: To setup idms for ROSA HCP you first need to run ocp_config role to configure allowed registries.

 ### product_family
 Product family for ImageDigestMirrorSet configuration.